elc45/fisher-hmc-paper/main.typ

 == Choice of initial position
 <choice-of-init-point>

-Stan draws initial points independently for each chain from the interval $(-1, 1)$ on the unconstrained space.
-I don't have any clear data to suggest so, but for some time PyMC has initialized using draws from the prior instead, and it seems to me that this tends to be more robust.
+Stan draws initial points independently for each chain from the interval $(-2, 2)$ on the unconstrained space.
+I don't have any clear data to suggest so, but for some time PyMC has initialized using draws around the prior mode instead, and it seems to me that this tends to be more robust.
 This is of course only possible for model definition languages that allow prior sampling, and would for instance be difficult to implement in Stan.

 == Choice of initial diffeomorphism
 <choice-of-initial-mass-matrix>